LazyTuba/completion-tracker/README.md

         { tag : 'c', trackType : 'hold', opts : {} }
     ];

-Or as object of objects.
+Or as dictionary of objects.

     tagSpecs = {
         a : { trackType : 'hold', opts : {} },
         b : { trackType : 'hold', opts : {} }
         c : { trackType : 'hold', opts : {} }
-    ];
+    };

-A 'complete' event will be emitted when when every tag has registered at least one post.
+The tracker will emit a 'complete' event when at least one post has been registered for every tag.

-### Configure for counting completion of labeled group(s) of tasks.
+### Configure for tracking completion of labeled group(s) of tasks.

 If tracking with a 'count' trackType, must include 'opts' property with 'reqd' property.

-    tagSpecs = [
+    tagSpecs = {
             a : { trackType : 'count', opts : {reqd : 3 } },
-            b : { trackType : 'count', opts : {reqd : 5 } }
+            b : { trackType : 'count', opts : {reqd : 5 } },
             c : { trackType : 'count', opts : {reqd : 20} }
-        ];
+        };

-A 'complete' event will be emitted when the number of posts required for each tag has been registered.
+A 'complete' event will be emitted when the number of posts required for each tag (specified by the 'reqd' argument) has been registered.

-### Instantiate and subscribe to desired events.
+### Instantiate tracker and subscribe to desired events.

     var trackster = new CompletionTracker(tagSpecs);